 - 14.9 The Expert that issued the Determination that the Appeal relates to must not be appointed to the Appeal Panel. - 14.10 The Appeal Panel has the authority to hear Claims anew.
 This means that the Appeal Panel will consider the Claim from the beginning and will review all evidence and other Submissions as if the Claim is being heard for the first time. - 14.11 The Appeal will be determined on the papers, and there will be no hearing.
-The Appeal process will be conducted in private (but the Determination and case summary may be published under Rules 14.13 and 15.4). - 14.12 The provisions of these Scheme Rules relating to Expert Determination, with necessary modifications (and subject to the Rules in this Part 5), will apply to an Appeal as if references to the 'Expert' are references to the 'Appeal Panel' and on the basis that the Appeal process is an Expert Determination.
+The Appeal process will be conducted in private. - 14.12 The provisions of these Scheme Rules relating to Expert Determination, with necessary modifications (and subject to the Rules in this Part 5), will apply to an Appeal as if references to the 'Expert' are references to the 'Appeal Panel' and on the basis that the Appeal process is an Expert Determination.
 However, there is no right of appeal under these Scheme Rules regarding the Determination of the Appeal Panel.